n-r-w/knowledgegraph-mcp/README.md

 ## KNOWLEDGE MAINTENANCE (CONTINUOUS)
 - UPDATE: Use add_observations for new facts about existing entities
-- CONNECT: Use create_relations to link related entities
+- CONNECT: Use create_relations immediately when entities are related (enables discovery queries)
-- CLEAN: Use delete_observations, delete_relations for outdated info
+- CLEAN: Use delete_relations when relationships change (job changes, project completion)
 - STATUS: Use add_tags for new status, remove_tags for old status (critical for project tracking)
 - SEARCH: Use exactTags to find entities by status/category instantly